How to Do Keyword Research

 How to Find Long-tail Keywords

 Wow!
-If I ranked #1 in Google for the keyword "dogs" I would make $1500 a month from just that one keyword!
+If I ranked #1 in Google for the keyword "dogs" I would make quite a bit of money each month from just that one keyword!

 That would be amazing, but it's nearly impossible.
 I know this without even researching the keyword any further, but if you're new to keyword research, it's important to learn how to find out whether a keyword is doable.